Alcohol and drugs policy

 - detect the use of alcohol and drugs by both existing and potential employees

-- detect the use of alcohol and/or drugs by any person(s) involved in a safety critical incident where there are grounds to suspect that the actions or omissions of the person(s) led to the incident
+- detect the use of alcohol and/or drugs by anyone involved in a safety critical incident where there are grounds to suspect that their actions or omissions led to the incident

 - detect the use of alcohol and or drugs where abnormalities of behaviour prompt managerial intervention (which may include a request for screening).